w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ## Locks

+Locks are an abstraction over free balance that prevent spending for certain purposes.
+Several locks can operate on the same account, but they overlap rather than add.
+Locks are automatically added onto accounts when tasks are done on the network (e.g. leasing a parachain slot or voting), these are not customizable.

 Locks account for the `frozen` balance of your wallet.
 This is the balance that can be `free` but not transferrable, and locked on [staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).